 Cremation is performed by placing the deceased a cremation container and then placing the container into a cremation chamber or retort, where they are subject to intense heat and flame.
 Through the use of natural gas, incineration of the container and its contents is accomplished and all substances are consumed or driven off, except bone fragments (calcium compounds) and metal (including dental gold and silver and other nonhuman materials) as the temperature is not sufficient to consume them.
 Phaneuf Funeral Homes and Crematorium, at its sole discretion, reserves the right to remove all noncombustible materials before cremation and discard them in a nonrecoverable manner.
 Due to the nature of the cremation process any personal possessions or valuable materials, such as dental gold or jewelry (as well as body prosthesis or dental bridgework), that are left with the deceased and are not removed from the container prior to cremation will be destroyed or if not destroyed, will be disposed.
 Following a cooling period, the cremated remains, which will normally weigh several pounds in the case of an average size adult, are swept or raked from the retort.
 Phaneuf Funeral Homes and Crematorium makes every reasonable effort to remove all of the cremated remains from the retort, but it is impossible to remove all of them, as some dust and other residue from the process is always left behind.
 In addition, while every effort is made to avoid commingling, inadvertent or incidental commingling of minute particles of cremated remains from the residue of previous cremations is possible.

 Charges are only for those items you selected or that are required.
-If we are required by law or by a cemetery or crematory to use any items, we will explain the reason in writing on the itemized statement which you may print out upon completion of this transaction and which you will receive at the time of services.
+If we are required by law or by a cemetery or crematory to use any items, we will explain the reason in writing on the itemized statement which you may print out upon completion of this transaction and which you will receive at the time.

 I hereby acknowledge that I have the legal right to make the arrangements for the services selected.
 I acknowledge that I have been offered for review, either on-line or in print, the General Price List.
 A copy of this price list is available on this website for review and for download and will also be provided to you in hard copy at the time of services.